 Clean & Efficient Transportation

-The Clean and Efficient Transportation strategy of the Climate Action Plan (CAP) leverages smart land use planning and other initiatives to encourage people to take transit, carpool, walk, or bike rather than drive alone.
+Internal combustion engines from on-road transportation are the largest contributor to the City’s greenhouse gas emissions.
+The CAP’s Clean and Efficient Transportation strategy leverages smart land use, planning, and other initiatives to encourage individuals to take transit, carpool, walk, bike, or commute alternatively, as opposed to driving alone.

 Explore the sections below to learn about the City’s planned and ongoing actions to achieve these reductions.